Last updated on July 12th, 2021 at 08:12 pm

 What are some Other Dog Breeds that Don’t Shed?

 When most people think of shedding, they are thinking about the constant fur shedding you see with labs, golden retrievers, huskies, and other breeds with similar fur.
 Poodles do not shed in this regard.
-Some people will say that their poodles shed, but usually, this is just a few pieces of hair here and there that fall out the same way that humans lose strands of hair.
+Some people will say that their poodles shed, but usually, there are just a few pieces of hair here and there that fall out the same way that humans lose strands of hair.
 If your poodle is shedding or losing an abnormal amount of hair, it may be indicative of a genetic or hereditary disease.
-For most allergy sufferers, the poodle is the perfect dog to own as they don’t shed like other breeds and they have very low dander.
-Regular grooming can ensure minimal hair loss.
+For most allergy sufferers, the poodle is the perfect dog to own as they don’t shed like other breeds.
+Moreover, poodles have very low dander.
+Regular grooming can also ensure minimal hair loss in poodles.